qgis/QGIS-Documentation/source/docs/user_manual/preamble/preamble.rst

 Therefore, all data are not liable to any duties or guarantees.
 The authors, editors and publishers do not take any responsibility or liability for failures and their consequences.
-Your are always welcome to indicate possible mistakes.
+You are always welcome to indicate possible mistakes.

 This document has been typeset with reStructuredText.
 It is available as reST source code via `github <https://github.com/qgis/QGIS-Documentation>`_ and